 The Group has constructed economic capital models which are used to assess the likely range of outcomes and results, and the resulting capital requirements for CGI and the majority of its insurance operating subsidiaries, under a variety of scenarios.
 These models were constructed using the Risk Explorer platform of Ultimate Risk Solutions ("URS"), a leading third-party vendor of dynamic financial analytic software solutions.
 Risk Explorer is a simulation-based financial analyses software package developed specifically for the insurance industry.
 For CLAC we continue to use A.M.
 Best's BCAR model as a proxy for our own view of capital which at the A level is, in our view, conservative.
-CLAC intends to develop and begin using its own economic capital model by the end of 2019.
+The Company is developing its own economic capital model using Ultimate Risk Solution's Risk Explorer software before the end of 2021.